DVD-Audio

 DVD-Audio (commonly abbreviated as DVD-A) is a digital format for delivering high-fidelity audio content on a DVD.
 DVD-Audio uses most of the storage on the disc for high-quality audio and is not intended to be a video delivery format.

 The standard was published in March 1999 and the first discs entered the marketplace in 2000.
-DVD-Audio was in a format war with Super Audio CD (SACD), and along with consumers' tastes tending towards downloadable music, these factors meant that neither high-quality disc achieved considerable market penetration; DVD-Audio has been described as "extinct" by 2007.
+DVD-Audio was in a format war with Super Audio CD (SACD), and along with consumers' tastes trending towards downloadable and streaming music, these factors meant that neither high-quality disc achieved considerable market traction; DVD-Audio has been described as "extinct" by 2007.
 DVD-Audio remains a niche market but some independent online labels offer a wider choice of titles.

 Audio specifications

 DVD-Audio offers many possible configurations of audio channels, ranging from single-channel mono to 5.1-channel surround sound, at various sampling frequencies and sample rates.
 (The ".1" denotes a low-frequency effects channel (LFE) for bass and/or special audio effects.)

-Compared to the Compact Disc, the much higher capacity DVD format enables the inclusion of either:
+Compared to the compact disc, the much higher capacity DVD format enables the inclusion of either: